myboxman-dev/myboxman-development-kit/nodejs/readme.md

 ### Public methods (Getters)

 #### getLoadingTimes()
-Returns the loadingTimes in an array
+Returns the loadingTimes in an object

 #### getDeliveryTimes()
-Returns the deliveryTimes in an array
+Returns the deliveryTimes in an object

 #### getLoadingType()
 Returns the loading type